-Article 5.1 Semester assessments, propaedeutic assessment and final assessment
+Article 5.1 Semester assessments and final assessment

-- 1. Every semester, except the second semester of the final year, concludes with a semester assessment. - 2.
-The department will publish the applicable assessment protocol, including the assessment criteria, beforehand to students. - 3.
-The department will publish the applicable assessment committee protocol, regulating the role and task division between the members of the assessment committee beforehand to students. - 4.
-The semester assessments of the specialisations of the degree programme in Design consist of a collective assessment preceded by individual course reviews. - The semester assessments of the specialisation Fine Art of the degree programme in Autonomous Fine Art consist of a collective assessment combined with individual course reviews. - 6.
-For the specialisation ArtScience of the degree programme in Autonomous Fine Art, the semester assessments consist of individual course reviews and the collective assessment of the semester project.
+- 1. Every semester, except the second semester of the final year3, concludes with a semester assessment. - 2.
+The department will publish the applicable assessment protocol, including the assessment criteria, beforehand to students. - The department will publish the applicable assessment committee protocol, regulating the role and task division between the members of the assessment committee beforehand to students. - 4.
+The semester assessments consist of a collective assessment.
+If reviews of individual study components take place, these are done before the collective assessments. - 5.
+Regulations for the semester assessments are described in article 5.4 below. - 6.

-- 7. The semester assessment following the second semester of the propaedeutic phase is known as the 'propaedeutic assessment'.
-It follows the regulations for the semester assessments.
-See for more information on this Chapter 6. - 8.
-Regulations for the semester assessments are described in article 5.3 and 5.4 below. - 9.
 The assessment following the second semester of the final year is known as the 'final assessment'.
-It follows specific regulations described in articles below.
+It follows specific regulations described in chapter 7 below.